meza/trance-stack/README.md

 Here all elements of the page are wrapped in a feature flag.
 The `Hello` component will only be rendered if the `HELLO` feature is enabled.
 The `Login` component will only be rendered if the `AUTH` feature is enabled.

+Don't worry about using `hasFeature` a lot in your code.
+Split caches the results of the feature flags, so it's not a performance issue.
+Split works with streaming data and will check for changes in the feature flags every minute by default.

+You can check all the available options in the [Split documentation](https://help.split.io/hc/en-us/articles/360020564931-Node-js-SDK#configuration), and then set them as you wish in the `src/split.server.ts` file.

 Before we continue, let's talk about the difference between production and local development.

 #### Production